Who may enroll?

 How do students communicate with home?

-Students can easily stay in touch with home through our free digital phone service and email.
-All host families can be reached via telephone.
-Many host families also have e-mail.
+Students can bring cell-phones, we limit use during youth programming, families also have e-mail.
 Program Director is reachable 24 hrs a day through our Toll Free Service for Parents.

-Students live with middle -class families, each Host Family provides a comfortable and friendly environment to experience traditional home life in Latin America.
-All of our Host Families attend our annual training session on caring for a visiting high school student.
-All of our host families live in the historic colonial Granada.
-Students live within close walking distance to everything including each other and program staff.
+Students live with middle -class families, each Host Family provides a comfortable and friendly environment to experience traditional home life in rural Costa Rica.
+All of our Host Families attend our orientation session on caring for a visiting high school student.
 Host Families are responsible for providing healthy meals, purified water and juice, day time snacks, private secured room, and laundry.
-Host Families are in close contact with the Program Director in all aspects of the students health and welfare, students are responsible for respecting Host Family home rules and curfews.
+Host Families are in close contact with the Program Director in all aspects of the students health and welfare, students are responsible for respecting host family home rules and curfews.

 How much time will I be spending with my host family?